Seasonal Landscaping Tips for Year-Round Curb Appeal

 Summer: Maintain, Water, and Manage Growth

-Summer in the Midwest can be demanding on landscapes.
-Heat, drought periods, and rapid plant growth all require consistent attention to keep the property looking polished rather than overgrown.
+Summer in the Midwest, and particularly across Homer Glen, Orland Park, and the greater Chicagoland area, can be demanding on landscapes.
+Heat, drought periods, and rapid plant growth all require consistent attention and professional garden maintenance to keep the property looking polished rather than overgrown.

 Pruning and Shaping

-Regular pruning during summer keeps shrubs, hedges, and ornamental plants in the shapes and proportions intended by the original design.
-Plants that are allowed to grow unchecked through summer quickly lose the structure that makes a landscape feel intentional and well-designed.
-Deadheading spent blooms on flowering perennials and annuals extends the blooming season and keeps beds looking fresh well into late summer.
+Regular pruning during summer keeps shrubs, hedges, and ornamental plants in the shapes and proportions intended by the original landscape design.
+Plants that are allowed to grow unchecked through the hot Chicagoland summer quickly lose the structure that makes a landscape feel intentional and well-designed.
+Deadheading spent blooms on flowering perennials and annuals extends the blooming season and keeps beds looking fresh well into the late Illinois summer.

 Lawn Care Through the Heat

-Mowing height becomes especially important during summer heat.
+Mowing height becomes especially important during the hot and dry Homer Glen and Chicagoland summers.
 Keeping cool-season grasses at three to four inches shades the soil, retains moisture, and reduces stress on the turf during dry periods.
-Watering deeply and infrequently, rather than lightly every day, encourages deep root development that makes the lawn more resilient to drought.
+Watering deeply and infrequently, rather than lightly every day, encourages deep root development that makes the lawn more resilient to drought, a particularly valuable practice during the extended dry stretches that Illinois summers frequently bring.

-If irrigation is part of your landscape system, mid-summer is a good time to verify that heads are positioned and functioning correctly and that coverage is reaching every area of the lawn consistently.
+If irrigation is part of your landscape system, mid-summer is a good time to verify that heads are positioned and functioning correctly and that coverage is reaching every area of the lawn consistently across your Homer Glen or Chicagoland property.

 Fall: Prepare for Winter and Protect Your Investment

-Fall is when the most consequential maintenance decisions get made.
-How well a landscape handles winter and rebounds in spring depends heavily on the work done in autumn.
+Fall is when the most consequential maintenance decisions get made for Homer Glen, Orland Park, and Chicagoland homeowners.
+How well a landscape handles the harsh Illinois winter and rebounds in spring depends heavily on the work done in autumn.

 Aeration and Overseeding

-Fall aeration is one of the most beneficial services a lawn can receive.
-Pulling cores of compacted soil opens the turf to better water infiltration, improved nutrient absorption, and stronger root development heading into winter dormancy.
-Following aeration with overseeding fills thin areas and increases turf density, which is the most effective long-term defense against weed encroachment.
-The cooler temperatures and reliable moisture of fall create ideal conditions for new grass seed to establish before the ground freezes.
+Fall aeration is one of the most beneficial services a lawn can receive across the Homer Glen and Chicagoland area.
+Pulling cores of compacted soil opens the turf to better water infiltration, improved nutrient absorption, and stronger root development heading into Illinois winter dormancy.
+Following aeration with overseeding fills thin areas and increases turf density, which is the most effective long-term defense against weed encroachment in Midwest lawns.
+The cooler temperatures and reliable moisture of the Chicagoland fall create ideal conditions for new grass seed to establish before the ground freezes solid through the Illinois winter.

 Planting and Bed Preparation